 In this book, he chronicles his 3-month trip around China.
-He gets there by train, visits Beijing, Shanghai and Nanjing and travels around in their vicinities.
+He gets there by train, visits Beijing, Shanghai and Nanjing, and travels around in their vicinities.
 He talks to people (apparently through interpreters), he visits factories, witnesses an execution, and he shares his observations and his personal thoughts about what he sees.

 Egon Erwin Kisch sees imperialism everywhere

 The book is interesting, especially after reading Ernst Cordes, who wrote about the exact same time period in China, but from a very different perspective.
-Unlike Cordes, EEK does not speak Chinese at all, nor does he have any intimate understanding of Chinese culture.
+Unlike Cordes, Kisch does not speak Chinese at all, nor does he have much of an understanding of Chinese culture.
 His fieldwork does not include getting drunk with “coolies” or smoking opium with prostitutes.

 And he is angry.
-His writing is constantly dripping with sarcasm, and he even adds a short play at the end of the text, a farce designed to further expose the imperialist hypocrisy that has been hinted at over and over in this book.
+Kisch’s writing is constantly dripping with sarcasm, and he even adds a short play at the end of the text, a farce designed to further expose the imperialist hypocrisy that has been hinted at over and over in this book.